 6. Your patience may wear out

 You will really learn to have to be patient when it comes to being involved with or dating a married or committed man.
-Things may be different if it is not a serious relationship and is just a passing affair yet the relationship dynamics will be very different with a married man.
-Often, you will find yourself waiting patiently for it to work out completely to your satisfaction.
-If you enter a relationship with a married man hoping he would divorce his wife or leave his committed partner, it’s going to be a long wait.
+Things may be different if it is not a long-term affair but just a one-time fling, but if you enter a relationship with a married man hoping he would divorce his wife or leave his committed partner, it’s going to be a long wait.

 7. It can be draining on the mind and body